isackender/poke-collection/Readme.md

 ## Live version

-Currently, a live version is hosted on this repository <a href="https://isackender.github.io/poke-collection/" target="_blank">GitHub pages</a>.
-Since every request is done on the client side, the work-load on the server is low.
+A live version is currently hosted on this repository's <a href="https://isackender.github.io/poke-collection/" target="_blank">GitHub pages</a>.
+Since all requests are handled on the client side, the server load is minimal.